etherfi-protocol/smart-contracts/proposals/EFIP-4.md

 To address this issue, we will now mint 100% of staking rewards from validators and distribute them as follows: 5% to node operators, 5% to the treasury, and the remaining 90% to stakers, as usual.

-## Large Mint
+## First Deposit of Protocol Fees for EETH

-The first mint under this new system will result in a one-time large mint, as staking rewards have been accumulating for over 50,000 validators.
-These rewards, owed to node operators and the treasury, have not yet been claimed.
-Consequently, 2,650 eETH will be minted to account for 2,650 ETH in accrued staking rewards for the Eigenpods and EtherFiNodes, which will be distributed to node operators and the EtherFi treasury.
+The 10% staking rewards have been accumulating and unclaimed for over 50,000 validator for the past 10 months.
+EtherFi will deposit all the unclaimed protocol rewards, owned by EtherFi, node operators, and bNFTs to mint eETH.
+As a result, 2,700 eETH will be minted for the 2,700 ETH in accrued staking rewards across Eigenpods and EtherFi Nodes, which will be distributed to the node operators and the EtherFi treasury.
+Thereafter, EtherFi will be depositing their 10% staking rewards and bnft rewards for eeth on a daily basis.

 ## Motivation